usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 >Note: Presentation attack detection is being considered as a mandatory requirement in future editions of this guideline.

-The biometric system SHALL allow no more than 3 consecutive failed authentication attempts, or 10 consecutive failed attempts if presentation attack detection meeting the above requirements is implemented.
-Once that limit has been reached, the claimant SHALL be required to use a different authenticator or to activate their authenticator with a different factor such as a memorized secret.
+The biometric system SHALL allow no more than 5 consecutive failed authentication attempts or 10 consecutive failed attempts if presentation attack detection meeting the above requirements is implemented.
+Once that limit has been reached, the biometric authenticator SHALL enforce either

+a) an exponential increase of this delay, e.g. 1 minute after the 6th+ false attempt, 2 minutes after the 7th+ false attempt, 4 minutes after the 8th+, etc.

+**OR**

+b) disabling the biometric user verification after the 5th (and subsequent) failed attempt and offering another factor (e.g. a different biometric or a PIN/Passcode if it is not already a required factor) if such alternative method is already implemented.

 Determination of sensor/endpoint performance, integrity, and authenticity can be accomplished in several different ways, any of which are acceptable under this guideline.
 These include but are not limited to: authentication of the sensor or endpoint, certification by an approved accreditation authority, or runtime interrogation of signed metadata (e.g., attestation) as described in Section [5.2.4](#attestation).